tokenika/tokenika.github.io/web/web.md

 # About us

-*Tokenika* is a group of entrepreneurs based in Poland, aming to contribute to the emerging EOS ecosystem and hopefully become an active EOS witness once the system goes live in Q3 2018.
+*Tokenika* is a group of entrepreneurs based in Poland, aiming to contribute to the emerging EOS ecosystem and hopefully become an active EOS witness once the system goes live in Q3 2018.

 Our intention is to contribute in the following way:

 * aggregate all meaningful information about EOS under one website
-* offer exexutive summaries and comments
+* create executive summaries and comments
 * participate in the EOS testnet
 * build useful tools for the EOS ecosystem
 * hold public events with the aim to promote EOS in Poland and Europe